The church of Christ

 Is There a Pattern We Must Follow?

 Paul taught the Christians at Thessalonica to "stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle" (2 Thessalonians 2:15).
-Traditions in this usage simply means an established form of religious guidelines used to determine one's actions.
+Traditions in this usage is not the same as the traditions of men which got the Pharisees chastised by Jesus.
+Traditions here simply means an established form of religious guidelines used to determine one's actions.
 In other words, there is a pattern within the writings and traditions that Paul commanded the Thessalonian Christians to follow.
-Since the written word thoroughly furnishes us, we know that these traditions have been recorded and preserved for us in the scriptures.
+Since the written word thoroughly furnishes us, we know that all of these traditions have been recorded and preserved for us in the scriptures.

 Paul taught the Ephesians that we are to, "have no fellowship with the unfruitful works of darkness, but rather even reprove them" (Ephesians 5:11).
 Paul commanded the Christians in Ephesus to recognize and avoid fellowshipping those who are in religious error.
 In order to recognize when someone is walking in darkness, we must be able to compare them to some standard of right in order to make this judgment for ourselves.